Amark18/notify_mi/README.md

 #### Getting Started:

 1. Generate an app password for your gmail account by clicking [here](https://myaccount.google.com/apppasswords).
-    - (optional) step by step [guide](https://www.getmailbird.com/gmail-app-password/)
+    - place your gmail address and app password in a tuple like so &#8594; ("gmail_address", "app_password")
-    - use app password with your gmail address in a tuple like so &#8594; ("gmail address", "app password")
+    - (optional) step by step [guide](https://www.getmailbird.com/gmail-app-password/) on how to generate an app password

 2. Install Notify Mi